rust-lang/reference/src/inline-assembly.md

 To avoid undefined behavior, these rules must be followed when using function-scope inline assembly in naked functions (`naked_asm!`):

 r[asm.naked-rules.reg-not-input]
-- Any registers not used for function inputs according to the calling convention and function signature will contain an undefined value on entry to the asm block.
+- Any registers not used for function inputs according to the calling convention and function signature will contain an undefined value on entry to the `naked_asm!` block.
   - An "undefined value" in the context of inline assembly means that the register can (non-deterministically) have any one of the possible values allowed by the architecture.
     Notably it is not the same as an LLVM `undef` which can have a different value every time you read it (since such a concept does not exist in assembly code).